vimc/orderly-web-py/README.md

 To run a report:
 ```
-api.run_report(report_name, report_paraneters)
+api.run_report(report_name, report_paraneters, timeout)
 ```
-where report_parameters is a dictionary or JSON string.
+where `report_parameters` is a dictionary or JSON string, and `timeout` is an integer. `Timeout` sets a timeout for the report run in seconds, after which the run will be halted.
+The default timeout is 600.

 ## Development